iOSdev73/MoveMeister/README.md

 Happy Moving!

 # ⚙️ Usage
-Boxes can be added, with a specific name, it can be descriptive or simply numerical.
-What are the box contents can be defines, i.e., "Kitchen" a nd also where it is stored right now, i.e., "Cellar"
+Boxes can be added, with a specific name, it can be descriptive or simply numerical, i.e., "Kitchen".

-A list of all items can be added to each box, with a bullet next to each item.
+A list of all items can be added to each box.
-It can help while unpacking, to keep track of what items are still in the box and what items have been unpacked already.

 ## Architecture Overview